 IFRS 9 is required to be applied for accounting periods beginning on or after January 1, 2015, with earlier adoption permitted.
-The Company has not yet assessed the impact of the standard or determined whether it will adopt the standard early.
+The Company has not yet assessed the impact of the standard which would be effective as of fiscal year commencing July 1, 2015 or determined whether it will adopt the standard early.